MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 category: General
 ---

-Today I want to spend some time thinking through what to look for when hiring a graudate software developer.
+Today I want to spend some time thinking through what to look for when hiring a graduate software developer.
 Prior to being involved in our graduate programme I never would have thought this was an interesting question.
 As I dig more into it I'm realizing what an interesting question it is.

 ## What I used to look for when interviewing software developers

-Before I go into the evolutin of graduates let me quickly go through what I used to look for when interviewing software developers.
+Before I go into the evolution of graduates let me quickly go through what I used to look for when interviewing software developers.
 I'm not going to cover the whole evolution of this, I'll just share a snapshot of the normal checklist I covered around 2016.

 When interviewing someone for a software developer the goal was to identify a candidate that would be contributing as soon as possible that was also a good fit for the team.
 The interview process was usually a 4 step process: